 In addition to saving time, choosing to assign a team to your project will also result in a panoply of other benefits.
 Not only are customers blessed with the power of team effort and multiple thinking brains, but they also have plenty to gain from the use of automated practices like continuous integration and delivery, and the oft-misunderstood — yet undeniably effective — pair programming and code review.

-A Final Review
+A Final Review of Project Estimation

 Of course, these estimates are a very small portion of our wider Agile methodology, so just in case you missed it, why not take a look at this other article on our entire development process?